 – Men between the ages of 16 and 26 years old who have a history of crime or violence and who also have problems with alcohol or drugs

 – Individuals who are going through some kind of emotional crisis, such as losing a job or girlfriend, going through a divorce, or suffering from an illness or injury

 – Individuals with poor impulse control or who are prone to explosive outbursts of anger

 – “Type A” or competitive individuals who also have a hard time tolerating the frustrations of driving or who want to punish other drivers or “teach them a lesson” for any perceived driving offenses.

 Help For Road Rage Victims

 If you have been injured in a road rage crash or otherwise been injured by the acts of an aggressive driver, it is important that you seek medical attention right away, both for the sake of your health and to preserve any legal claims that you may have against the driver.

-Also, the Tallahassee road rage accident attorneys at Fasig & Brooks are here to help you determine what possible legal action you may take against someone who harms you in a motor vehicle accident.
+Also, a Tallahassee road rage accident lawyer at Fasig & Brooks is here to help you determine what possible legal action you may take against someone who harms you in a motor vehicle accident.
 Contact us online or call us at (850) 222-3232 with any questions you may have about your rights to financial recovery for your injuries, pain, suffering, and other damages.